evkx/evkx.github.io/content/technology/battery/basic/_index.md

 {{<evkxdisplayaddarticle />}}

 This difference in charge causes the electrons to want to move toward the positively charged cathode.
 However, they don't have a way to get there inside the battery because the separator prevents them from doing so.
-The charge is measured in volt and depends on the chemistry used.
-A typical Lithium-ion cell has a charge between 3.6 - 4.2 volts depending on the state of charge (SOC).
+The charge is measured in volts and depends on the chemistry used.

+For example, a typical Lithium-ion cell has an electrical charge between 3.2 - 4.2 volts depending on the state of charge (SOC).

-In an EV we can take advantage of that desire for the electrons to re-unite with the positive lithium-ions in the cathode.
-If we create an external circuit through an electric motor or another electronic component we can the flow of electrons drive the motor.
+In an EV, we can use that desire for the electrons to re-unite with the positive lithium-ions in the Cathode.
+If we create an external circuit through an electric motor or another electronic component, we can see the flow of electrons drives the motor.

-The current collectors work as an electrical conductor between the electrode and external circuits.
+The current collectors work as an electrical conductors between the electrode and external circuits.

-If you want to go next level in the basic understand how a Lithium Ion battery works.
-See this truly amazing video from the Limiting Factor.
+If you want to go to the next level, understand how a Lithium Ion battery works.
+See this genuinely fantastic video from the Limiting Factor.

 {{< youtube 4-1psMHSpKs >}}